So you have to decided to become a freelancer.

 Here is Upwork’s press release for the third quarter of 2019:

+As you can see, you don’t need sophisticated skills to earn big as a freelancer.
 I know freelancers who write for a living without any formal education in English.
 I even know one who earns more than $10,000 a month writing emails for clients.

 The bottom line is, you don’t have to be a programmer to become a high-earning freelancer.

 When I started out, all I had was my wits, courage, and eagerness to learn.
 The level of writing I had today was very different — and not in my wildest dreams did I ever thought I will be earning money as a freelance writer.

 So if you think you don’t have any skills, don’t back out right away.
 There are a few services you can still offer to clients even if you think you don’t have any useful skills or experiences.

 Here are a few examples of what you can do in this situation:

 Virtual assistants are those who provide professional (remote) administrative, technical, or creative assistance to clients.

 Many freelancers started out as virtual assistants, especially those who felt they had no technical or high-selling skills.